Through the Blue

 “Serifos, Ios, and Limnos” we reply.

-We were not here for that.
+We weren’t here for the parties.
 We came for its beaches.
-And a particular seafront hideaway we found at the priceless confluence of: 50 meters from a beautiful beach, a location within a village and its amenities, and other child-friendly features.
+And a particular seafront hideaway that occupied a rare sweet spot: just 50 meters from a beautiful beach, tucked within walking distance of village cafés, tavernas and everyday conveniences that make travelling with children so much easier.
 So Ios it was, hoping Homer’s eventual resting place held some respite for harried parents.

 Sea Sound Apartment in Ios, Greece